Iridar/WOTCDisposableLaunchers/WOTCDisposableLaunchers/ReadMe.txt

 If [b]Prototype Armory[/b] is present, DRLs will automatically switch to being single-buildable.
 Mag-tier DRL production will be unlocked by [b]Muton Autopsy[/b], and beam-tier by [b]Plasma Cannon[/b] research.

 Compatible with [b][url=https://steamcommunity.com/workshop/filedetails/?id=2683996590]Long War of the Chosen[/url][/b] via [b][url=https://steamcommunity.com/sharedfiles/filedetails/?id=2684079953]Mod Jam[/url][/b].

-[h1]What happened to the old version?[/h1]

-The 3.0 update requires [b][url=https://steamcommunity.com/sharedfiles/filedetails/?id=2363075446][WOTC] Iridar's Template Master - Core[/url][/b], and uploading the update to the old version of the mod would have broken campaigns of people who don't have it active.

-If you do have [b]Template Master - Core[/b] active, you are safe to switch to the current version of the mod even mid-campaign.

 [h1]COOKED ASSETS[/h1]